This holiday, give thanks by leaving nothing leftover – What to do with Holiday Leftovers

 As for consumer waste, the most obvious solution is, of course, to only buy and prepare what will be eaten, but we understand that, like the farmers producing too much food, you might not be able to see the future.
 Once you’ve cut your shopping list by a quarter, there’s another solution that nature has already dreamt up for us: composting.

 Composting as a solution

-Composting is an ecological form of waste-treatment that transforms organic waste (anything from a banana peel to say…TIPA® Compostable Packaging) into healthy, nutrient-rich soil.
+Composting is an ecological form of waste-treatment that transforms organic waste (anything from a banana peel to say…TIPA® compostable packaging) into healthy, nutrient-rich soil.
 It’s been practiced for thousands of years follows a circular economy of goods, unlike its linear counterparts, landfilling or incineration.
 Leftovers can now be up-cycled into food for your food.
 Amazing.

-This year, give thanks the best way you can, by leaving nothing leftover.
+This year, give thanks to the best way you can, by leaving nothing leftover.
 Well, nothing except Monday’s turkey sandwich.

 Raising awareness and finding solutions with TIPA®

 TIPA®’s compostable packaging is the bio plastic technology behind an initiative to raise awareness and help re-route our waste and turn it into healthy, nutrient-rich compost.
 As part of a circular economy of goods, compostable packaging allows farmers and food producers to package food to prevent it from rot (like an orange peel!) and encourages end-consumers to be pro-active about composting leftovers with their packaging when they’ve bought too much.
 To disrupt the system of landfilling TIPA® provides sustainable packaging solutions that replace conventional plastic in the existing chain of supply systems and has become a thought-leader for composting in a circular economy.